equivalent/dude_policy/README.md

 You should be writing tests from perspective of current_user / current_account (the dude) and what roles they play.

-If you have 2 roles (admin/regular user) test all policiese for every role.
-If you have 8 roles (admin/moderator/client-manager/external-employee/noob/...) test every method from their perspective.
+If you have 2 roles (admin/regular user) test all policy methods for both roles.
+If you have 8 roles (admin/moderator/client-manager/external-employee/noob/...) test all policy methods from all eight perspectives.

 ```ruby
 # spec/policy/article_policy_spec.rb